Application Forms and Fees

 - Guidance notes on submitting electronic files with planning applications (PDF 20KB)

-- Notice Under Article 11 of Application for Planning Permission for Householder Development.
+- Article 11 Under Notice Article 14 of Application for Planning Permission for Householder Development.

 (This notice is to be printed and served on individuals prior to completing Certificate B or C in the application form.)

 - Notice under Article 14 to be published in the newspaper if Certificate B or C is completed

 - Notice under Article 14 to be published in the newspaper if Certificate C or D is completed

 If you are having construction or refurbishment work done, you may need to notify the Health & Safety Executive (HSE) and you may have other duties as well.